Vision-Language Memory for Spatial Reasoning: Introduction

-In this paper, we present \MethodName{}, a \textbf{V}ision-\textbf{L}anguage \textbf{M}odel with persistent \textbf{M}emory for spatial reasoning to construct a coherent long-term 3D memory of scenes.
-First, we construct a 3D-aware representation from video inputs by enforcing the alignment between the semantic and geometric features before fusion.
+In this paper, we present \MethodName{}, a \textbf{V}ision-\textbf{L}anguage \textbf{M}odel with persistent attention-based \textbf{M}emory for spatial reasoning.
+First, we construct a 3D-aware representation from visual observations by enforcing the alignment between the semantic and geometric features before fusion.
 To this end, we introduce a viewpoint-aware geometry alignment module to align geometry tokens with their view tokens, ensuring geometric features from different viewpoints are distinct even if their geometry is similar.
-Furthermore, we inject the predicted 3D coordinates into their corresponding visual tokens, ensuring the geometric awareness of visual tokens.
+Furthermore, we inject the predicted 3D coordinates into their corresponding visual tokens to ensure geometric awareness.
 To avoid potential spatial inconsistency, we introduce a learnable gate to decide which of these 3D points are useful, allowing the model to be ``adaptive.''
-These design unlocks the model's ability to perform spatial reasoning, yielding view-consistent 3D-aware representations under camera motion.
+These designs unlock the model's ability to perform spatial reasoning, yielding view-consistent 3D-aware representations under camera motion.

+Additionally, some models like~\cite{zheng2025video} require both 2D videos and accurate depth labels (or 3D point clouds) as inputs.
+This requirement limits their applicability in real-world scenarios, where reliable depth measurements are often unavailable.
+Although depth maps can be estimated using monocular depth estimation models, our empirical observations show that directly using such noisy depth predictions can significantly degrade model performance.
+In contrast, our experiments demonstrate that our proposed view-consistent 3D-aware representation effectively addresses these issues without relying on accurate depth inputs.